ahmedesa/laravel-api-tool-kit-docs/v3/index.md

 ### Install AI Architectural Skill <span class="label label-green">New in v3.1</span>

 Give your AI coding assistant a shared understanding of your architecture.
-One command installs **19 rule files** and **4 guided workflows** — every AI-generated file will match your standards from the first draft.
+One command installs **20 rule files** and **5 guided workflows** — including a **Deep Project Scan** that discovers your project's unique patterns and abstractions.

 ```bash
 php artisan api-skill:install